CrissCCL/Robot_Car/README.md

 The currently implemented PCB used in this robot car **does not expose Teensy 4.0 pins 12 and 13**, as the original board was designed for a specific application and limited I/O requirements.

 As part of an ongoing hardware update, a **new pin expansion and routing strategy** is being developed.
-This updated PCB revision exposes **all relevant Teensy 4.0 pins**, including pins **12 and 13**, allowing:
+This updated PCB revision exposes **all relevant Teensy 4.0 pins**, including pins **12 and 13**, enabling greater flexibility and reuse across multiple projects.

-- Greater flexibility for future peripherals
-- Support for multiple use cases beyond this project
-- Easier reuse of the hardware across different platforms and experiments

 This improvement aligns with the goal of creating **modular and reusable hardware blocks** that can be shared across multiple projects.

-The updated pin expansion hardware is referenced in the **Related Repositories** section at the end of this document.
+🔗 **Note:** The updated pin expansion hardware is referenced in the **Related Repositories** section at the end of this document.

 ## 📂 Contents